 Developments in RS have further improved the applicability of EBVs and EOVs (Pereira et al., 2013; Skidmore et al., 2015).
 Drone and satellite technologies enable large-scale, frequent observations of biodiversity and marine parameters, facilitating the detection of environmental changes.
 These technologies support tracking habitat extent, species distribution, and functional traits, incorporating these frameworks into conservation policies.
 The integration of EBVs and EOVs with RS tools advances ecological monitoring and decision-making at local, regional and global scales.
 However, past and current satellite missions lack optimal technical specifications (spatial, spectral, and temporal resolution) for full operational capability (Muller-Karger et al., 2018).
 For some habitats, multispectral resolution may be adequate under certain conditions (Zoffoli et al., 2020), although risks of classification errors remain.
-For others, higher spectral resolution is necessary to distinguish taxonomically distinct groups of organisms (Fyfe, 2003; Launeau et al., 2018; Méléder et al., 2018).
-Identification relies partly on the presence of visible absorption bands associated with photosynthetic and accessory pigments, which can be detected and quantified using high-performance liquid chromatography (Bargain et al., 2013; Jesus et al., 2014; Méléder et al., 2005, 2003a).
+For others, higher spectral resolution is necessary to distinguish taxonomically distinct groups of vegetation or phytoplankton types (Fyfe, 2003; Launeau et al., 2018; Méléder et al., 2018).
+Identification relies partly on the presence of spectral absorption bands in the visible associated with photosynthetic and accessory pigments, which can be detected and quantified using high-performance liquid chromatography (Bargain et al., 2013; Jesus et al., 2014; Méléder et al., 2005, 2003a).

 1.3 Objectives and Overview

 Intertidal habitats are particularly complex to map accurately due to their dynamic nature, influenced by tidal cycles, sediment deposition, and erosion processes.
 The presence of multiple vegetation types interspersed across these habitats further complicates mapping efforts.
 Several of these vegetation types share similar pigment compositions, including Chla, Chlorophyll-b (Chlb), and accessory carotenoids.
-This similarity results in spectral signatures that are nearly indistinguishable, complicating their differentiation through remote sensing.
+This similarity results in spectral signatures that are nearly indistinguishable, complicating their differentiation through RS.

 Hyperspectral sensors can detect subtle variations in spectral signatures that are unique to individual vegetation types.
 These sensors operate by capturing reflectance data across a broad range of wavelengths, enabling the identification of minor differences in spectral patterns.
 However, multispectral sensors, which record data across fewer and broader wavelength bands, face considerable challenges in distinguishing vegetation types with overlapping spectral features.